 WHAT MAKES DR. ABEL AN EXPERT IN TREATING ANXIETY?

-Dr. Abel has over 20 years of experience focused on the treatment of anxiety disorders.
-She’s an international speaker who trains other mental health care professionals to treat anxiety and has published two books.
-The first, Active Relaxation, was written for the general public, while Resistant Anxiety, Worry, and Panic: 86 Practical Treatment Strategies for Clinicians, was written for practitioners.
-Dr. Abel continues to enjoy helping individuals overcome unhealthy anxiety in her St. Louis, Clayton, MO practice.
+Dr. Abel has over 25 years of experience focused on the treatment of anxiety disorders.
+She’s an international speaker who trains other mental health care professionals to treat anxiety and has published three books and therapy cards.
+The first book, Active Relaxation, was written for the general public, while Resistant Anxiety, Worry, and Panic: 86 Practical Treatment Strategies for Clinicians, was written for practitioners.
+Her most popular product is the Melt Worry & Relax Card Deck: 56 CBT & Mindfulness Strategies to Release Anxiety which is perfect for people short on time and with short attention spans.
+She is co-author on the Melt Worry & Relax Card Deck for Kids which is in press and includes art therapy in addition to CBT and mindfulness strategies.
+Also a best-seller is her Anxiety, Worry, & Depression Workbook: 65 Exercises, Worksheets & Tips to Improve Mood and Feel Better.

 Dr. Abel’s focus on anxiety disorders and behavioral medicine (involves helping people with illness improve their health behaviors, including coping with illness) began during her graduate work.
 She served a year of practicum at the Anxiety Disorders Center at Chestnut Ridge Hospital where she took a particular interest in treating Obsessive-Compulsive Disorder.
 During her practicum at FCI Morgantown Prison Dr. Abel worked primarily with inmates with behavioral medicine issues, including running a Heart Healthy Group and a Smoking Cessation Group.
 During internship she continued a focus in anxiety serving on the following rotations: Panic Disorders, Eating Disorders, and Post-Traumatic Stress Disorders.
 She also saw individuals with social anxiety disorder and phobias during her internship.